Heather Graham

-Graham is a public advocate for Children International, and supported the climate change campaign Global Cool in 2007.
+Graham is a public advocate for Children International and supported the climate change campaign Global Cool in 2007.

 Early life

-Graham was born in Milwaukee, Wisconsin.
-The elder of two children, she is of "three-quarters Irish" descent, with her father's side from County Cork.
-Her younger sister Aimee Graham is also an actress and writer.
+Graham was born in Milwaukee.
+The elder of two children, her younger sister Aimee Graham is also an actress and writer.
 Her mother Joan (née Bransfield) is a teacher and author of children's books, and her father James Graham is a retired FBI agent.
-She was raised Catholic, but is non-practicing.
-Her family relocated repeatedly before moving to Agoura Hills, California, when she was nine.
+Her family relocated repeatedly before moving to Agoura Hills, California when she was nine.
 She was introduced to acting during a school production of The Wizard of Oz.

 After high school, Graham enrolled in extension classes at the University of California, Los Angeles, where she studied English for two years.
 Against her parents' wishes, Graham withdrew from UCLA to pursue acting full time.

 Career

 Early work (1984–1988)

 Graham's first film appearance was an uncredited cameo in Mrs. Soffel (1984).
 Her first credited film appearance was in the television film Student Exchange.
 In 1986, she appeared on a special "Teen Week" episode of the NBC game show Scrabble.
 Then she appeared in numerous television commercials, and an episode of the sitcom Growing Pains in 1987.
 Her first high-profile starring role came in the Corey Haim/Corey Feldman vehicle License to Drive (1988), as a popular girl named Mercedes Lane, who serves as the love interest of Haim's character.
 Her efforts won her a Young Artist Award nomination in the Best Young Actress in a Motion Picture Comedy or Fantasy category.
 Her strict parents forbade her to accept a role in the black comedy Heathers (1988), which had an expletive-rich script.
 The same year, she had an uncredited appearance as Danny DeVito and Arnold Schwarzenegger's mother in flashbacks in their film, Twins.